 That decision still bothers me to this day – sometimes you can do everything right, but the luck of the draw was that we ended up in front of a senior judge (i.e. retired, part-time judge who began practicing law about the same year I was born).
 I’ve never liked the phrase “the exception that proves the rule”, but this father being denied equal parenting fits that description exactly.

 The fact that this result still stands out as a great injustice shows how far divorce law for men has truly come.
-A custody result which would have been common back in the 1990s is now so unusual that I’ll probably never forget it.
+A custody result which would have been common back in the 1990s is now so unusual that I’ll probably never forget the injustice of that outcome.
 Fathers have fought, and won, the equality battle.
-Father’s rights are the same as mother’s rights, and divorce law for men means men face the same treatment as women.
+Father’s rights are the same as mother’s rights, and divorce law for men means that men receive the same treatment as women from our judges.

 Father’s Rights Now Means Equal Rights For Colorado Fathers

-These days, a men’s rights attorney means fighting for Colorado fathers to get the same treatment as the mother in a Colorado courtroom.
+These days, a men’s rights attorney means fighting for Colorado fathers to get the same treatment as the mother in a Colorado domestic relations courtroom.
 And that happens – if the dad is a good parent, he won’t be discriminated against because he’s male.
-But the reverse is also true – if the dad is a bad parent, the fact that he’s male won’t save him from an adverse custody ruling.
+But the reverse is also true – if the dad is a bad parent, the fact that he’s male won’t save him from an unfavorable child custody ruling.